 This new collected, revised and updated edition of The Handbook (first issued by Virgin Publishing in seven separate volumes in the 1990s) documents the production history of the BBC’s classic Saturday night science fiction show Doctor Who.
 The Handbook – alongside The Television Companion, which it is designed to complement – provides just about everything you need to know about the show, its stars, its background, its stories, its monsters and its successes and failures.

 816pp.
 A5-format paperback.

 Published 21 April 2005

-Please note: the paperback edition of this book – pictured below – is out of print.
+Please note: the signed and numbered limited edition hardback edition is also out of print.

 ABOUT THE AUTHORS

 David J Howe has been involved with Doctor Who research and writing for over 30 years.
 He has been consultant to a large number of publishers and manufacturers for their Doctor Who lines, and is author or co-author of over 30 factual titles associated with the show.
 He also has one of the largest collections of Doctor Who merchandise in the world.
 David was contributing editor to Starburst magazine for 17 years from 1984-2001.
 From 1994 he was book reviews editor for Shivers magazine until it ceased publication in 2008.
 In addition he has written articles, interviews and reviews for a wide number of publications, including Fear, Dreamwatch, Infinity, Stage and Television Today, The Dark Side, Doctor Who Magazine, the Guardian, Film Review, SFX, Sci-Fi Entertainment, Collectors’ Gazette, Deathray and the Oxford Dictionary of National Biography.